Visa name

 What are the most common reasons Portugal digital nomad visa applications get rejected?

-The top rejection reasons are: (1) insufficient or inconsistent income documentation — one dip below the threshold across 3-12 months can trigger rejection; (2) health insurance that does not meet Portugal's specific coverage requirements; (3) incomplete apostille/legalization of foreign documents, especially criminal record certificates; (4) attempting to convert a tourist visa from inside Portugal when the rules require applying from abroad.
-Specific to Portugal: The popular NHR tax regime was phased out at the end of 2023 — the replacement NHR 2.0 (IFICI) excludes most general remote workers
+The usual pattern: (1) shaky income documentation — a single month below the threshold in your 3-12 month window can do it; (2) health insurance that does not meet Portugal's specific coverage rules; (3) incomplete apostille or legalization of foreign documents, especially the criminal record certificate; (4) trying to switch from a tourist stamp inside Portugal when the rules say you must apply from outside.
+One more thing specific to Portugal: The popular NHR tax regime ended at the end of 2023, and the replacement NHR 2.0 (IFICI) excludes most general remote workers

 Sources & verification

-This guide was compiled from the official Portugal government immigration authority and verified on April 10, 2026.
-Because visa rules change frequently, always confirm the current requirements directly with the official source before you book flights or submit documents.
+This guide was compiled from the official Portugal immigration authority and last verified on April 10, 2026.
+Visa rules shift often, so check the current requirements on the official source before you book flights or file paperwork.

 - Primary source: https://vistos.mne.gov.pt/en/